howardginsburg/AzureArcTraining/README.md

 ## 9. Optional - Inventory and Change tracking

-In this lab, we will explore the new Update Management capabilities in Azure.
-This feature is currently in preview and not supported in all [regions](https://learn.microsoft.com/azure/update-center/support-matrix?tabs=azurearc%2Cazurevm-os#supported-regions).
-Thus, our Arc VM's are being configured to map to South Central US.

 1. Open your Azure Automation account in the Portal.
 2. Select the 'Inventory' blade.
 3. Select your Log Analytics Workspace.